alaminedione/petit-rice/README.md

 ./install.sh
 ```

-For a detailed explanation of the `install.sh` script, its options, and how to use it, please refer to the [Installation Guide](GUIDE_INSTALLATION.md).
+For a detailed explanation of the `install.sh` script, its options, and how to use it, please refer to the  [Installation Guide ](GUIDE_INSTALLATION_EN.md).

 ## ⌨️ Keybindings